techapj/arch-heavy-dotfiles/README.md

 This will:

 1. create symbolic links;
-2. install the required system-wide ruby gems and npm packages;
+2. install our beautiful fonts;
-4. install our beautiful fonts;
+3. install the required system-wide ruby gems and npm packages;
-5. install vim plugins.
+4. install vim plugins.

 The bootstrap script is idempotent and you can run it again to update symbolic links and vim plugins.
 If `gem` and `npm` require root, make sure you use